Patient Rights and Responsibilities

-Children's Healthcare of Atlanta is committed to providing quality care as promptly and courteously as possible.
-It is important to us that you and your family members feel welcome at Children’s.
-You should know your child’s rights as a patient and your rights and responsibilities as a parent.
+Children’s Healthcare of Atlanta is committed to providing quality care as promptly and courteously as possible to our patients and patient families.
+It is important to us that you and your family feel welcome at Children’s.
+You should know your child’s rights as a patient, as well as your rights and responsibilities as a parent or legal guardian.
 If you have any questions about these rights and responsibilities, contact a patient representative at:

-You have the right to respect, privacy, emotional support and confidentiality and security of information that supports you as a family.
-You have the right to have fair and respectful access to the resources of the hospital(s) and facilities necessary for your child’s care without regard to age, race, color, religion, culture, language, physical or mental disability, socioeconomic status, sex, gender identity or expression, sexual orientation, or in the case of emergency treatment, source of payment.
+Patients and patient families at Children’s have the right to respect, privacy, emotional support, confidentiality and security of information that supports you and your family.
+You and your family have the right to have fair and respectful access to the resources of the hospitals and facilities necessary for your child’s care without regard to age, race, color, religion, culture, language, physical or mental disability, socioeconomic status, sex, gender identity or expression, sexual orientation, or in the case of emergency treatment, source of payment.

-- The Children’s staff will provide reasons/explanations to the patient and/or parent/legal guardian for any clinically necessary or reasonable restrictions or limitations that may be necessary for the patient’s care.
+- The Children’s staff will provide reasons and explanations to patients and/or parents or legal guardians for any clinically necessary or reasonable restrictions or limitations that may be necessary for a patient’s care.

-- Patients and/or parents/legal guardians have the right to receive visitors of their choice, including a spouse, a domestic partner (including same-sex domestic partner), another family member or a friend.
+- Patients and/or parents or legal guardians have the right to receive visitors of their choice, including a spouse, a domestic partner (including a same-sex domestic partner), another family member or a friend.
 Parents, patients and legal guardians also have the right to withdraw or deny consent at any time.

-- All visitors have full and equal visitation rights consistent with the patient/parent/legal guardian preference.
-You have the right to have your child’s own physician promptly notified of admission to the hospital and to be informed of the physician(s) or other practitioner(s) that have primary responsibility for your child’s care, treatment, and services while at Children’s Healthcare of Atlanta.
+- All visitors have full and equal visitation rights consistent with our patients’, parents’ or legal guardians’ preferences.
+Parents and/or legal guardians have the right to have their child’s own physician promptly notified of admission to the hospital and to be informed of the physician(s) or other practitioner(s) that have primary responsibility for their child’s care, treatment and services while at Children’s.
 You are encouraged to talk openly with your child’s doctor, in a language you understand and with consideration for any speech and/or hearing impairment, regarding:

 - Your child’s diagnosis and prescribed treatment